Brennen-Hill/Brennen-Hill.github.io/_projects/rl-skating.md

 This project explores an alternative: equipping a quadruped robot with **passive, unactuated roller skates**.
 This approach maintains the low cost and mechanical simplicity of a purely legged system while offering the potential for high **energy efficiency** on flat surfaces.

 However, controlling such a system is highly non-trivial.
-The dynamics of roller skating—generating forward motion from sideways leg pushes—are complex and difficult to model or hand-engineer.
+The dynamics of roller skating, generating forward motion from sideways leg pushes, are complex and difficult to model or hand-engineer.
 We turn to **deep reinforcement learning (RL)** as a data-driven approach to master this skill.
 By defining a suitable reward structure, RL allows the robot to _discover_ optimal control policies and complex gaits automatically.

 ### B. Related Previous Work